 David Sloly

-Through my B2B growth agency, HarveyDavid, we design, implement and maintain the technologies and content that support sustained commercial impact.
-The work is grounded in a simple belief: real growth doesn’t come from doing more, but from doing better, through clearer focus on what already works, stronger human connection with the audiences that matter most, and thoughtful use of AI to scale what is already effective, bringing humanity and technology together.
-Alongside delivery work, I develop practical AI playbooks and implementation guides for B2B leaders, focused on applying AI responsibly to real commercial workflows.
+Through my B2B growth agency, HarveyDavid, we design, implement and maintain the technologies and content that support sustained commercial growth.
+The work is grounded in a simple belief: real growth does not come from doing more, but from doing better - through clearer focus on what already works, stronger human connection with the audiences that matter most, and thoughtful use of AI to scale what is already effective.

 Speaking, Writing and Thought Leadership

-I also appear on podcasts, including Strive & Thrive, a business and leadership podcast for founders and SME leaders exploring practical strategy, mindset and growth in a changing world.
-I also publish The AI Marketing Newsletter on LinkedIn, a weekly newsletter that shares curated news and insights on marketing AI innovation for marketing leaders and teams.
-Alongside my creative practice, I have contributed to cultural and policy discussions on AI, including a recent collaboration with King’s College London exploring creativity, labour and copyright.
-Upcoming: On 25 February at Artist Residence Bristol, I’ll be leading and co-chairing a round-table discussion on the ethical use of AI in e-commerce with senior founders and leaders.
+Alongside my creative practice, I have contributed to cultural and policy discussions on AI, including a recent collaboration with King’s College London exploring creativity, labour and copyright, and a round-table on the ethical use of AI in e-commerce with senior founders and leaders.

 Research & Futures Scanning